DevFactory/devspaces-vscode-python/README.md

 6. Once the devspaces is ready to use, run ```devspaces info vscode-python36``` or go to devspaces.io to find the url for the deployed container
 7. Open the url in the browser

-You can then access the VS Code app in the browser at localhost:8443

 ### UI

+You can then access the VS Code app in the browser at the url listed in your devspace

 ![Screenshot](/vscode-python.png)
 ### Docker